hi-sushanta/LiveStreamFaceAndHandDetectionApp/README.md

-# Face Detection using OpenCV and Streamlit
+# Live Stream Face Detection in Opencv and Streamlit